Leasehold/leasehold/README.md

-# capitalisk
+# Leasehold chain
-Capitalisk sidechain as a Lisk interchain module
+Leasehold blockchain as a Lisk Interchain module